 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security

 The political, social, economic, and security situation in Zimbabwe is unpredictable and could deteriorate quickly without warning.
 While the country is relatively stable, the government may use force to disperse civilian demonstrations and protests.
-U.S. citizens traveling to Zimbabwe should avoid all crowds, public demonstrations, and protests.
+U.S. citizens in or traveling to Zimbabwe should avoid all crowds, public demonstrations, and protests.